-A scoping review of the reporting quality of reviews of commercially and publicly available mHealth apps
+A scoping review of the reporting quality of reviews of commercially and publicly available mobile health apps

 Abstract

-Methods: A scoping review following the Joanna Briggs Institute and Arksey and O’Malley approaches.
-App reviews were identified in January 2024 from SCOPUS, CINAHL, AMED, EMBASE, Medline, PsycINFO, ACM Digital Library, snowballing reference lists and forward citation searches.
-Data were extracted into Excel and analysed using descriptive statistics and content synthesis, using PRISMA items as a framework.
+A scoping review following the Joanna Briggs Institute and Arksey and O’Malley approaches.
+App reviews were identified in January 2024 from SCOPUS, CINAHL, AMED, EMBASE, Medline, PsycINFO, ACM Digital Library, snowballing reference lists, and forward citation searches.
+Data were extracted into Excel and analyzed using descriptive statistics and content synthesis, using PRISMA items as a framework.

-Results: 171 app reviews were identified, published from 2013-2024.
+One hundred and seventy-one app reviews were identified, published from 2013 to 2024.
 Protocols were developed for 11% of the reviews, and only 52% reported the geographical location of the app markets.
-Few reported the duplicate removal process (12%), device and operating system used (30%) or made clear recommendations for the best-rated apps (18%).
-Nineteen PRISMA items were not reported by most (>85%) reviews, and four were modified by >30% of the reviews.
+Few reported the duplicate removal process (12%), device and operating system used (30%), or made clear recommendations for the best-rated apps (18%).
+Nineteen PRISMA items were not reported by most (>85%) reviews, and 4 were modified by >30% of the reviews.
 Involvement of patient/public contributors (4%) or other stakeholders (11%) was infrequent.
-Overall, 34 candidate items and 10 sub-items were identified to be considered for a new guideline.
+Overall, 34 candidate items and 10 subitems were identified to be considered for a new guideline.

-Conclusion: App reviews were inconsistently reported, and many PRISMA items were not deemed relevant.
-Consensus work is needed to revise and prioritise the candidate items for a reporting guideline for systematic app reviews.
+App reviews were inconsistently reported, and many PRISMA items were not deemed relevant.
+Consensus work is needed to revise and prioritize the candidate items for a reporting guideline for systematic app reviews.

 Original languageEnglish